-Everyone in the lead-management process must be consulted and informed about their responsibilities.
+Everyone that handles leads during the sales process must be consulted and informed about their responsibilities.
 Consider implementing some internal training to help everyone understand why lead management is so important and what their role is in the process.
 Sales must be included on many levels, from inside sales reps to strategic account managers who will want to get high-scoring, high-value leads into their own pipelines quickly.

 Marketing and nurturing content development processes should also be considered part of the lead-management process and defined and maintained alongside the other steps in the prospect cycle.

 3. Create buyer personas for better lead management

 Demographics tell only part of the story.
 Look beyond the flat statistics and build a better understanding of your prospects – and your own value proposition – by designing buyer personas and mapping existing leads to them.
 The persona is a detailed sketch of the characteristics, triggers, motivations, desires, needs, and preferences of a customer.

 An effective persona is one that has the customer’s goals at its core.
 Rather than focusing on data and probabilities, the individual represented by a persona should have clearly defined needs, wants, and aims.